 The Environmental Protection Agency (EPA) identifies PFAS as a large group of man-made chemicals that are resistant to heat, water, and oil.
 For decades, PFAS have been used in many industrial applications and consumer/household products such as food packaging, non-stick cookware, carpets, mattresses, clothing (waterproof) and in certain firefighting/cessation foams.
+PFAS have many attractive and useful characteristics that made them valuable in products throughout our economy.
+Recently, certain PFAS have been linked to negative human health and environmental conditions.

 Further, the Airport values its collaborative approach working with federal, state and local groups, associations and entities in our efforts.
 In addition to the Virginia DEQ, our work includes engagement with: